Nameles-Org/Nameles-logfile/README.md

 In terms of RC, depending on the database backend, the C codes that compute the NES can process roughly 10 billion rows of bid stream data per 24 hour period with a 16-core 48gb RAM Linux server.
 Using the same machine and the SQL provided you'll find in this repository, scores can be computed to up to 2 billion rows per day.

+### Preparing the logfile

+NOTE: You might get error nameles-log-migration unless you have data in both input columns for each sample.
+Also it does not make any sense to input data where one field is missing as both referrer/domain and IP is needed for score computation.

 ### Log File Format